DEFRA/ffc-sfi-payment-submission/README.md

 }
 ```

+## Azure Storage

+This repository writes files to Azure Blob Storage within a `dax` container.

+The following directory is automatically created within this container:

+- `outbound` - files ready for DAX

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.